-Standards-Based Curriculum-.
-BCS bases all curriculum on the Common Core State Standards for what each student will master in all subject areas are in placeCalifornia ("CCSS"), Next Generation Science Standards ("NGSS"), the remaining State Content Standards, English Language Development ("ELD") Standards, and the State's frameworks (e.g., History/Social Science, VAPA, World Language, etc.), competency standards and frameworks (e.g., P21 Framework for all grade levels.
-21st Century Learning, CASEL Framework, amongst others) as well as social justice standards (collectively, "Standards").
-Standards provide a basis for articulation among teachers, clarify understanding, and promote persistence and collective purpose.3 BCS follows the lead of prominent researchers such as Marzano4 and Schmoker5 who demonstrated the success of standardsStandards-based curricula.
+Standards-Based Curriculum - Standards for what each student will master in all subject areas are in place for all grade levels.
+BCS follows the lead of prominent researchers such as Marzano and Schmoker who demonstrated the success of standards-based curricula.
 Standards provide a basis for articulation among teachers, clarifies understanding, and promotes persistence and collective purpose (Rosenholtz, 1999).
-At BCS, the standards are regularly reviewed and revised according to the changing needs of our students and the priority Standards undergo regular review and revision based on data collected from local and state assessments, aligning with evolving state expectations (see below regarding CCSS and NGSS).
-Working within and across grade level teams, teachers use these standards,-our assessment tools, and the current literature on best educational practices to design dynamic curricula that address our students' specific needs.
-Teachers' schedules are created so that they can meet informally on a regular basis to share ideas and resources, peer-observe peers, and discuss instructional strategies relative to meeting state standards.
-Long term curricular planning is completed by teachers at the beginning of the school year and adjusted throughout the school year in order to outline their class's course of study and to ensure completion of the required curricula.
+At BCS, the standards are regularly reviewed and revised according to the changing needs of our students and the evolving state expectations (see below regarding CCSS and NGSS).
+Working within and across grade level teams, teachers use these standards, our assessment tools, and the current literature on best educational practices to design dynamic curricula that address our students' specific needs.
+Teachers' schedules are created so that they can meet informally on a regular basis to share ideas and resources, peer observe, and discuss instructional strategies relative to meeting state standards.
+Long term curricular planning is completed by teachers at the beginning of the school year in order to outline their class's course of study and to ensure completion of the required curricula.

-Differentiated Instruction-.
-Within the classroom, teachers use a variety of instructional techniques to meet individual student learning styles.
+Differentiated Instruction - Within the classroom, teachers use a variety of instructional techniques to meet individual student learning styles.
 BCS trains teachers to deliver individualized instruction based on a thorough assessment of students' academic needs.
-Research has shown that differentiated instruction is particularly effective in elementary grades to increase student learning.
-(Tomlinson, 2000)...6 Strategies such as directiondirect instruction, peer-assisted learning, cooperative learning, flexible grouping, and student-initiated learning (see below) are used as determined by the teacher based on the objectives of the lesson and the needs of the students.
-Classroom instructional aidesTeaching assistants and associate teachers support student learning by working with small groups of children in various curricular areas.
+Research has shown that differentiated instruction is particularly effective in elementary grades to increase student learning (Tomlinson, 2000).
+Strategies such as direction instruction, peer assisted learning, cooperative learning, flexible grouping, and student-initiated learning (see below) are used as determined by the teacher based on the objectives of the lesson and the needs of the students.
+Classroom instructional aides support student learning by working with small groups of children in various curricular areas.